This document will show you how to read ECG data (electrical signals from the heart) using OpenBCI hardware and GUI.

 Connect the electrodes to your body

-- Connect the ground electrode to a bony part of the chest, such as the sternum.
+- Stick the ground electrode to a bony part of the chest, such as the sternum.

 By doing this, we are instructing the data to measure the electric potential difference across your chest, which will in turn display your heart signals.

-Once you have the GUI open, turn off all channels that are not connected to electrodes.
-Then, go to hardware settings and turn SRB2 OFF for all of the channels that you are streaming data from.
+Once you have the GUI open, turn off all channels that are not connected to electrodes by toggling the numbered data streams in the Time Series widget.
+If using the Cyton board, additionally go to hardware settings and turn SRB2 OFF for all of the channels that you are streaming data from.

 Note: This is because ordinarily SRB2 is the reference point from which potentials are measured, however we are now having cardiac locations reference themselves, so we do not want it to look at this pin.

 Once all of your settings have been adjusted, press 'begin data stream.'